Westwood not Comfortable Travelling To America - UrduPoint

 Los Angeles, (UrduPoint / Pakistan Point News - 26th Jul, 2020 ) :The United States has scrapped its 14-day quarantine for overseas PGA Tour golfers, but that's not enough to convince former world No. 1 Lee Westwood to get on an airplane and fly to America.

-The US Federal government decided Friday that professional golfers no longer must quarantine for two weeks because the USPGA Tour has put in place numerous safety and health measures such as regular testing for the coronavirus.
+The US Federal government decided Friday that professional golfers no longer have to quarantine for two weeks because the USPGA Tour has put in place numerous health measures such as regular testing for the coronavirus.

 But the attraction of playing in a major is not enough to sway Westwood, who said he is worried about the way the United States is handling the COVID-19 pandemic.

-"I don't feel it is right to jump on as plane for 12 hours," the 34-year-old Westwood told reporters Saturday at the British Masters.
+"I don't feel it is right to jump on a plane for 12 hours," the 47-year-old Westwood told reporters Saturday at the British Masters.

 "I'm still concerned that America doesn't take it (the virus) as seriously as the rest of the world.
 It still seems to be one of the hot spots for outbreaks."
 The policy change also affects incoming caddies and other essential golf personnel entering the United States.
 The players were notified Friday in an email.